 12:00 - Getting Ready Details

 Every bride loves having those shots of her bridal details.
 It's an important part of the story and I love having some time to shoot the dress, shoes, jewelry, invitations, etc. These shots allow me to get warmed up for the rest of the big day.
-I normally like to allow at least 20 minutes for this part of the day.
+I normally like to allow at least 20 minutes if you have a lot of details (ex. custom invites, heirlooms, etc.).
 While I'm shooting details, I'm also capturing some shots of the bride and her girls getting ready!
 If the groom is getting ready nearby, Allen will begin photographing the boys getting ready close to 40 minutes before the first look since it always takes them less time to get dressed.

 1:00 - Bride steps into dress